SivaSuribabu/documentation/README.md

 # how to copy a file into target servers
 -- ansible all -m copy -a "src=/home/ubuntu/test.txt dest=/home/ubuntu/test.txt" --become

+# how to run ansible playbook
+-- absible-playbook http.yaml

+# how to run ansible playbook in particular servers
+-- ansible-playbook java.yml --limit webservers

 # how to remove a file from targer servers
 -- ansible all -m file -a "path=/home/ubuntu/test.txt state=absent" --become